 If any answer is unclear, revise before signing.

-Step 5: Handoff package to onboarding
+Step 5: Handoff package into review and contract

-Once signed, pass this package to onboarding:
+Once approved and signed, pass this package to onboarding:

 - final scope and exclusions,